Getting enough protein can be a struggle for anyone, but vegetarians and vegans may find it especially difficult.

 Coming up with a game plan requires some high-level strategizing, which can feel daunting, but given a proper strategy, vegetarian and vegan athletes—or even omnivores simply looking to limit their meat intake—can meet their protein requirements with relative ease.

-If you’re new to a plant-based diet or just looking to step up your plant-based protein game, it can easily feel like you’ve bitten off more than you can chew.
-In this article, we’ll explain the nuances of the plant-based protein problem and explain how to get more protein on a plant-based diet the simple way.
+So, if you’re new to a plant-based diet or just looking to step up your plant-based protein game, keep reading—because in this article, you'll discover the nuances of the plant-based protein problem and, more importantly, how to get more protein on a plant-based diet the simple way.

-Most people understand the basics of protein; namely that it’s required for optimal health, performance, and - most notably - the repair and building of tissue.
+Most people understand the basics of protein: namely that it’s required for optimal health, performance, and the repair and building of tissue.

 What many people don’t know is that proteins are comprised of smaller parts called amino acids.